 - ½ cup light brown sugar

-- Sift together flour, oats, soda and salt and set aside.
+- Sift together flour, oats, cinnamon, soda and salt and set aside.

 - Beat together butter and sugars until light and fluffy.
 Beat in egg and vanilla.
 Stir in dry ingredients.